ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 ## Variables

 - Variables give names to things.
-They work the way you expect.

-- Unlike Java or C++, the are not "strongly" typed.
-A variable can be a number one moment and then can suddenly become a string:
+- Variables are not strongly typed.

 ```python
 >>> amount = 7